Loai Deeb

-Loai Mohammed Deeb (born 19 July 1975) is a Palestinian who is the leader of Global Network for Rights and Development (GNRD) and a former member of the municipal council of Sola, Norway.
+Loai Mohammed Deeb (born 19 July 1975) is a Palestinian who is the leader of Global Network for Rights and Development (GNRD) and a former member of the municipal council of Sola Municipality in Norway.

 In June 2015 Norwegian police charged both Loai Deeb and GNRD with money laundering and receiving stolen goods.

 Career

-In 2007 he was elected to the local council for Sola district in Rogaland as a member of the Norwegian Labour Party for a period of 4 years.
+In 2007 he was elected to the municipal council for Sola Municipality in Rogaland county as a member of the Norwegian Labour Party for a period of 4 years.

 From 2007 to 2011 he was director of a diploma mill, The Scandinavian University, located in Stavanger with no employees in Norway and without recognition from the Norwegian Agency for Quality Assurance in Education.

 Deeb established the Global Network for Rights and Development (GNRD), in 2008.